Queens Wrongful Death LawyerClick For Your Free Consulation

 If someone causes the death of your loved one, they should be held accountable.
 If you have lost someone in an accident or in a crime in Queens, NY, you may be entitled to compensation through a wrongful death lawsuit.

-The Law Offices of Jay S. Knispel, LLC has helped grieving families recover compensation through wrongful death cases for more than 25 years.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers has helped grieving families recover compensation through wrongful death cases for more than 25 years.
 We know that money won’t bring your loved one back, but it can help you deal with financial hardships after their death.

 In your mind, your loved one’s life was priceless, but courts and insurance companies will require proof of your financial losses.
 It’s the only way they can compensate you for your loss.
 An experienced Queens personal injury lawyer can help you pursue the financial compensation your family needs during this difficult time.